The Application Procedure deadline is March 1, 2016.

 - Graduate (or anticipate graduation by college entrance) from an approved High School or demonstrate equivalent competency (G.E.D. examination).

-- Satisfy all general entrance requirements for admission to the college to which you applied prior to the application deadlines for the Veterinary Technology Program.
+- Satisfy all general entrance requirements for admission to the college to which you applied prior to the application deadlines for the Medical Laboratory Technology Program.

 Admitted Student Program Requirements